 How can I manage products in Commerce?

-Commerce introduces a divide between the customer-facing Catalog and the internal Products that it requires to calculate totals and handle orders.
+Commerce separates customer-facing Catalog and the internal Products that it requires to calculate totals and handle orders by design.

 The Catalog is your front-end.
 It's how customers browse through what your webshop has to offer, including product information, different variations, photos or videos, reviews, and so on.
 How you build this catalog is completely up to you: it can consist of resources, Collections, MIGX TVs, SimpleCart product resources, a POS or ERP system, custom tables or third party database... the possibilities are limited to your imagination (and skills and/or budget).

 Products are rather simple objects consisting of a product's name, description, SKU, stock level, and price.
 These products are what Commerce does care about.
 When a customer sees an item they'd like to purchase in your catalog, they will add this Product to their cart.

 It's possible to manage products within resources, separately, or integrated with something custom.